PyBites-Open-Source/pybitesbooks/README.md

 5. Sync the DB: `python manage.py migrate`.
 6. And finally run the app server: `python manage.py runserver`.

+## Local Via docker-compose

+You can use docker / docker compose to run both the postgresql database as well as the app itself.
+This makes local testing a lot easier, and allows you to worry less about environmental details.

+To run, simply run the below command.
+This should spin up the db, and then the application which you can reach at http://0.0.0.0:8000.

+`docker-compose rm && docker-compose build && docker-compose up`

+### DB Data
+In order to prevent recreating the DB every time you run docker-compose, and in order to keep state from use to use, a volume is mounted, and tied to the local directory database-data.
+This is ignored in the .gitignore so that you don't accidentally upload data to github.

+### .env-compose
+This has environment variables set so that you can get up and running easily.
+Tweak these as needed to add things like Slack and SendGrid integration.

 ## Contributions

 ... are more than welcome, just [open an issue](https://github.com/pybites/pbreadinglist/issues) and/or [PR new features](https://github.com/pybites/pbreadinglist/pulls).